 Maekar I Targaryen

-Maekar I was ruler of the Seven Kingdoms and the fourteenth Targaryen to sit the Iron Throne.
-He was the fourth son of King Daeron II and was given the Targaryen seat of Summerhall.
-Maekar was a capable army commander who served in the Blackfyre Rebellion.
-After a number of unexpected deaths in the royal family, he came to the throne in 221AL.
-He ruled until 233AL, when he fell in battle against a rebel lord.
+Maekar I Targaryen was Lord of the Seven Kingdoms and the fourteenth Targaryen king to sit the Iron Throne.
+He was the fourth son of King Daeron II Targaryen, and was given the Targaryen seat of Summerhall, and was thus known as the Prince of Summerhall.
+Maekar was a capable army commander who served in two of the Blackfyre Rebellions.
+After a number of unexpected deaths in the royal family, he came to the throne in 221 AC.

 Tourney at Ashford

 In 209 AC, a tourney was held at Ashford.
 Maekar attended to see his sons Daeron and Aerion compete, and his fourth son Aegon was to squire for Daeron.
 Unfortunately, the tourney at Ashford Meadow proved disastrous for Maekar and his sons.
 Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of a hedge knight, Ser Duncan the Tall, in disguise as "Egg", and Aerion shamed himself during the joust by deliberately killing his opponent's horse.
 When Duncan attacked Aerion to defend Tanselle, an innocent puppeteer, and Aerion demanded a trial by combat, Maekar supported Aerion's call for vengeance as well as Daeron's accusation that Duncan had kidnapped Aegon.